 Figure 1: Lateral soft tissue neck X-ray showing ‘straight neck sign’ (loss of lordosis due to spasm).
 The arrow indicates widening of prevertebral soft tissue in a child (with thanks to James Heilman MD, Wikimedia Commons).

-- CT scan will confirm the diagnosis and the extent of the abscess but is not necessary unless the diagnosis is equivocal.
+- CT scan (ideally with contrast) will confirm the diagnosis and the extent/anatomical relations of the abscess.
 Make sure you have a secure airway (elective intubation or anaesthetic escort).

 - Nurse upright (more than 45 degrees)

-Not all DNSI require drainage and some will resolve with conservative treatment.
+The standard management of DNSI includes drainage but a some small abscesses will resolve with conservative treatment.
 One study found that of 162 paediatric patients with retropharyngeal abscess, 126 required surgery initially and, of the 36 patients initially treated conservatively with high-dose antibiotics, 17 required surgery (1).